-As soon as the application for family reunification has been accepted, family members will be authorised to enter Malta and every facility, for obtaining the required visas, will be given to them.
-In practice, problems in issuing documentation may arise in countries with no Maltese embassies.
+As soon as the application for family reunification has been accepted, family members will be authorised to enter Malta once they are granted a visa.

 Family members coming to Malta are barred from applying for international protection in their own name.

 NGOs have reported that there are instances whereby a beneficiary of international protection in Malta has a child after being granted protection by the IPA.
 In these cases, the IPA does not issue a protection certificate for that child, but issues a letter stating that that child is a family member of a protection beneficiary.

 This would result in the child having a different status noted on the residence card to his or her parents and siblings born before arrival to Malta.
 This is also the case when one of the applicants in a family unit is granted a different status to that of his or her spouse, either due to an appeal or different times of application or arrival.
 The result is that in a family unit there could be members who have different statuses, as the IPA does not grant protection to the family as a unit but on an individual basis.